ashfurrow/blog/source/blog/2015-11-03-putting-a-uicollectionview-in-a-uitableviewcell-in-swift.html.markdown

 ---
 title: Putting a UICollectionView in a UITableViewCell in Swift
 date: 2015-11-03 19:14:09 UTC
+link_to: swift
 ---

 A few years ago, I wrote this post on [putting a collection view inside a table view cell](http://ashfurrow.com/blog/putting-a-uicollectionview-in-a-uitableviewcell/).
-Collection views were still pretty new and there wasn't a lot written about them, so my post got pretty popular, accounting for over a fifth of my entire blog's traffic.
+Collection views were still pretty new and there wasn't a lot written about them, so my post got pretty popular.
+It now accounts for over a fifth of my entire blog's traffic.

 Since Swift was announced, I've been getting regular requests to rewrite my tutorial in Swift.
 Which brings us to today's topic.

 <!-- more -->

-Having a collection view within a table view cell has become a common design pattern used in the App Store app, Spotify, and even the Artsy app.
-It's useful for having a vertical list of things, which each contain a horizontal list themselves.
+Having a collection view within a table view cell has become a common design pattern used in apps like Spotify, the App Store, and even the [Artsy app](http://artsy.net/iphone).
+It's useful for having a vertical list of things (the table view), with each containing a horizontal list (the collection view).

 (Like most things in programming, a little upfront planning can save a lot of work down the road, so let's think about what we want to do first.)